Cromwell Road Public Art Programme

 Throughout the development of the site at Cromwell Road, there will be a creative programme delivered with the community and the artists.
 The engagement programme is being led by Emma Smith, artist-in-residence, who has created a website ‘Phuplec’ for people to explore.
 Phuplec celebrates the small, the wild, the overripe, the rotten, the undesired and the redundant as necessary tactics for a sustainable future.

 You can find out more about Phuplec and practice it yourself through activities provided on the website: www.phuplec.com

 Artworks are being commissioned to enrich the new location and enhance the public space provided through the scheme.

 Details of the artists who will be working to create exciting new spaces at Cromwell Road.

 In 2015, the previous owners of the site, Ridgeons, began preparing an outline application for the redevelopment of the site, later obtaining outline planning approval for 245 new homes.
 The brief highlighted that “the new development was to create a well-designed housing development, incorporating new public open space, and new pedestrian and cycle routes and respond positively to the character of the surrounding area.”

-The proposed scheme includes circa 295 homes, of which 78 houses have private gardens and 118 (40%) of which are to be Council rented housing.
-Also proposed is a generous nursery/community space situated on the ground floor of the northernmost apartment block.
+The proposed scheme includes 295 new homes, 40% of which are to be Council rented housing.
+Also proposed is a generous nursery and community space situated on the ground floor of the northernmost apartment block.